algolia/pwa-kit/retail-react-app/README.md

 ## Get Started

-To start your web server for local development, run the following command in your project directory:
+To start your web server for local development, do the following:
+1. copy the file algolia-config-example.json and rename it to algolia-config.json
+2. make updates to algolia-config.json with your own config
+3. start your local environment

 ```bash
 npm start